IdentifiantMot de passe

 Initializing Volume Item

 The QCustom3DVolume items are special custom items (see QCustom3DItem), which can be used to display volumetric data.
-The volume items are only supported with orthographic projection, so first we make sure the graph is using it:
+The volume items are only supported with orthographic projection, so first make sure the graph is using it:

 Sélectionnez